Atte-Oskari-Rasanen/BINP29_ImageAnalysisProject/README.md

 Tkinter (ver.
 8.6.8)

 ## Monofluor
-Monofluor is tool developed for python that automatically counts the selected fluorescently tagged objects in a fluorescent image and calculates average size of the objects.
+Monofluor (Monofluor.py) is a tool developed for python that automatically counts the selected fluorescently tagged objects in a fluorescent image and calculates average size of the objects.

 ## Installation